 Having a garden has been so nice to get fresh veggies on the table this summer, especially when it comes to side dishes for a fried chicken dinner!

 The kids are all usually around for Sunday dinner.
 I’ve been getting lots of requests for fried chicken and this Oven Fried Chicken hit the spot for this week’s Sunday supper.

 It has a crunchy coating made of cornflake crumbs and lots of great seasonings.
-I used thin sliced chucked breasts for a quick dinner.
+I used thin sliced chicken breasts for a quick dinner.
 You can also use bone-in breasts, legs and thighs, which ever you have on hand.

 There’s a good reason for everyone having a major fried chicken craving, I hardly ever make it.
 It’s so messy and it takes FOREVER!